-49,253 farmers in the study districts have benefitted from the sale of goats, now earning an average income of ₹14,321 per year.
+49,253 farmers in the study districts have benefitted from the sale of goats, now earning between ₹3,000 - ₹1,60,000 per year.

 Livelihood and income diversification - Fisheries

 None of the households reported fisheries as a means of livelihood prior to Usharmukti.
 The construction of WHS under Usharmukti has created an opportunity for farmers to diversify their incomes by taking up a new and additional livelihood in the form of fisheries.